brown-ccv/docker-stacks/README.md

     ./build.bash [ -r REGISTRY ] [ image_folder ]
     ```

     The `-r` option can be a docker container registry, e.g. hub.docker/YOUR_ORG.

+Notes:
-Each docker image is tagged with the git commit hash corresponding with the last git revision of the build files.
+* Each docker image is tagged with the git commit hash corresponding with the last git revision of the build files.
+* These images are also intended to use by Singularity, therefore any content placed in $HOME and /tmp/ will be overwritten or inaccessible

 ---
 ## Available Images